AlphaGenes/AlphaAssign/docs/source/index.rst

 Binary plink file
 -----------------

-AlphaPeel supports the use of binary plink files using the package ``AlphaPlinkPython``.
-AlphaPeel will use the pedigree supplied by the ``.fam`` file if a pedigree file is not supplied.
+AlphaAssign supports the use of binary plink files using the package ``AlphaPlinkPython``.
+AlphaAssign will use the pedigree supplied by the ``.fam`` file if a pedigree file is not supplied.
 Otherwise the pedigree file will be used and the ``.fam`` file will be ignored.

 Potential sires file
 --------------------